MARQUEE WEDDING PHOTOGRAPHY

 Real-life marquee muses

-Browse these SVP weddings and explore some of my fave marquee weddings around the UK.
+Browse some of my fave marquee weddings I've photographed at private homes.

 … And now, there’s your wedding photography to think about.
 But you don’t have to navigate this alone.
-I’m here to help with getting that bit right.
+I’m here to help you get that bit right.

 In my free guide, you’ll find my pro tips on making your marquee wedding photography-friendly, including how to ensure your lighting actually lights up your gorgeous faces, where to do group photos if it rains, and how to stay calm when Uncle Pete stumbles into your wedding cake.
 (I lied about one of those.)